January 16th drops: Google update or end of year code freeze?

 With the use of our enterprise SEO platform, we came across quite a few drops across the Finance industry, most notably within Confused.com and Compare the Market.

-January 16th Google algorithm update: Compare the Market suffers drops across Insurance search terms
+January 16th update: Compare the Market suffers drops across Insurance search terms

 As we can see, Compare the Market incurred drops in its Insurance search terms across the board - but only momentarily - and recovered after a few days.

-January 16th Google algorithm update: Confused.com also suffer drops across insurance related search terms
+January 16th update: Confused.com also suffer drops across insurance related search terms

 Confused.com's performance seemed to mirror Compare the Market's.
 It dropped out on January 16th and recovered almost immediately.

-January 16th Google algorithm update: Confused.com pages which suffers drops actually have high quality content and UX
+January 16th update: Confused.com pages which suffers drops actually have high quality content and UX

 When we explored some of the pages which incurred a loss in positions, both via Confused.com and Compare the Market, we found to our surprise that they actually displayed a good amount of relevant copy.

-As we've discovered, there were quite a few drops in a variety of sectors around the 16th of January, but we found on closer inspection that some of the worst affected didn't really seem to fit the bill of the "poorly optimised, content thin site", which we would usually have expected to see struggling as a result of a core, quality-based algorithm update.
+As we've discovered, there were quite a few drops in a variety of sectors around the 16th of January, but we found on closer inspection that some of the worst affected didn't really seem to fit the bill of the "poorly optimised, content thin site", which we would usually have expected to see struggling as a result of a Google core update, quality-based algorithm update.

 In fact, many of the pages which suffered around this time seemed to display healthy amounts of crawlable, unique copy.